samjco/wp-slim-framework/README.md

 ===============================

 I built this plugin from a need of using a micro framework as Slim but inside Wordpress.
+Slim is a PHP micro framework that helps you quickly write simple yet powerful web applications and APIs.
+This technology is based on the SlimFramework https://https://www.slimframework.com/

+Slim is an ideal tool to create APIs that consume, repurpose, or publish data.
+Slim is also a great tool for rapid prototyping.
+Slim is super fast and has very little code.

 Installation
 ------------